Dyeing Marble Tile

 .
 In fact, ancient Greek and Roman artisans dyed marble.

-Finding the right dye and a competent person to do it may be difficult.
+Finding the right dye for marble and a competent person to do it may be difficult.
 I am not an ancient Greek or Roman artist, and this project is a bit outside our scope, however, I believe you'll want to use an oil-based dye.

 tell you that the finished product will likely be a bit of a surprise because you can't completely or accurately control how the marble will absorb the dye and many dyes will fade and potentially discolor or yellow over time.

-That's what often happens to concrete countertops (although new-generation dyes are now much more UV resistant and color-stable)... and quartz countertops can't be used outdoors for the same reasons... the coloring dye will yellow.
+That's what often happens to concrete countertops outdoors (although new-generation dyes are now much more UV resistant and color-stable when used outside).

 I'm sure with a bit more research you'll find more specific info regarding actual application technique for dyeing marble and/or any natural stone.